Model Context Protocol

 MCP for TechSnif

-Give your AI assistant structured access to tech story clusters aggregated from TechCrunch, The Verge, Ars Technica, and dozens more outlets — with coverage links, social discussion, and publisher filtering — directly from Claude Desktop, Cursor, or any MCP-compatible client.
+Give your AI assistant structured access to tech story clusters aggregated from TechCrunch, The Verge, Ars Technica, and dozens more outlets: coverage links, social discussion, articles, trending data, timelines, entities, and leaderboards.
+Use the hosted endpoint with zero install, or run the server locally.
 For the full picture on agent access, see our agents overview.

 Quick Start

+Prefer to run it locally?
 Add this to your Claude Desktop config and restart.
-No API keys, no accounts, no configuration.
+Same tools, same data.

 claude_desktop_config.json